 A player can play both the dungeon master and hero(es) who are tasked to rescue damsels in distress from monsters.
 He/she will have to pick a virtual role-player besides the character class.
 There are some colorful dice-rollers to choose from, including a grumpy grandma and a nerd.
 Your player choice is important as it determines additional bonuses you will be receiving at regular intervals.

-Gameplay sticks to traditional RPG, where there will be lengthy campaigns, a skill system and plenty more.
-Its unique concept, addicting gameplay and lovely 8-bit visuals makes it worth every dollar spent.
+Gameplay sticks to traditional RPG, where there will be lengthy campaigns, a skill system, and plenty more.
+Its unique concept, addicting gameplay, and lovely 8-bit visuals make it worth every dollar spent.

 The Sandbox lets you play the creator!
-You can create a world, combine elements to breathe life into it and even destroy it, in case you are feeling a bit devilish.
-This mix-and-match game’s concept is similar to Doodle God, but there’s a visually impressive 8-bit world to view, nurture and totally congtrol.
+You can create a world, combine elements to breathe life into it, and even destroy it, in case you are feeling a bit devilish.
+This mix-and-match game’s concept is similar to Doodle God, but there’s a visually impressive 8-bit world to view, nurture, and total control.
 It’s actually an 8-bit canvas that provides the ultimate sandbox experience.

 The game also has a multiplayer mode where players can upload their creations and let others grow them or destroy them.
 A series of story missions provides tasks that can be completed using the elements players have unlocked in the sandbox mode.